WGM (radio station): History

 WGM's debut broadcast began at 7:00 p.m. that evening.
-Because the newspaper had not yet procured a radio transmitter, the broadcast was made using a transmitter located at the Georgia Railway and Power company, that it had been using for its own amateur station, 4FT.
-The newspaper announced that broadcasts from WGM were planned to be conducted nightly, from 7 to 7:30 and 9 to 9:30 o'clock.
+Because the newspaper had not yet procured a radio transmitter, the broadcast was made using a transmitter located at the Georgia Railway and Power Company, that it had been using for its own amateur station, 4FT.
+The newspaper announced that broadcasts from WGM were planned to be conducted nightly, from 7 to 7:30 p.m. and 9 to 9:30 p.m.
 In addition, the paper predicted that "it is believed that in a very few months there will not be a southern community that will not be hanging on the radio telephone to a man, woman and child during the hours The Constitution is broadcasting".

 Because WSB was also transmitting on 360 meters, the two newspapers had to establish a time sharing agreement allocating broadcast hours.
 Competition was so fierce between the two that WSB's manager, Lambdin "The Little Colonel" Kay, banned any person who had previously appeared on WGM from broadcasting over WSB.

 WGM's use of the Georgia Railway and Power transmitter came to an end in late May, when the power company received its own broadcasting station authorization, as WDAW.
 The newspaper announced that WGM was suspending operations until a new transmitting facility could be constructed.
 In early July WGM resumed operations from its "radio plant" atop the Constitution building.
 (During this pause WGM's license was temporarily deleted, then reinstated, with the same call letters and owner.)